zavaco10/eda-pw-week-3-assignment-part-2/README.md

-# Prime Tier 1 Week 3 - Part 2
+# EDA Tier 1 Week 3 - Part 2

 This week, we will continue to put more into your tool belt by tackling methods for handling tasks multiple times, storing multiple pieces of information, and more advanced decision tools.